mhertel278/Data_Bootcamp_Capstone_Project/README.md

 Although these datasets are structured files, they still contain messy and non-benefical characteristics.
 We will use a linear regression machine learning model to effectively detect relationships between information contained the two datasets.

-## Technologies Used
-Our team will use the following technologies and processes listed in the technologies.md to conduct our machine learning project.

 ## Questions We Hope to Answer
 - How does commuter behavior change given the day of the week and time of year?
 - How do weather conditions affect commuter behavior?